Daniel of Galicia: Early life and reign

-In 1221, Daniel re-established his rule over Volhynia, where the boyars and populace had reaffirmed their loyalty to his dynasty.
-In 1223 the young prince led his troops against the Mongols as part of the coalition of Rus' princes in the Battle of the Kalka River, which ended in destruction of the allied force.
+In 1223, the young prince defeated the Mongols at Battle of Oleshia and led his troops against a larger Mongol army as part of the coalition of Rus' princes in the Battle of the Kalka River, which ended in destruction of the allied force.
 Wounded in the fighting, Daniel was able to escape encirclement by the enemy and survived.
 During his rule over Volhynia the prince gave his younger brother Vasylko the principality of Lutsk.
 The brothers fought tohether against Jotvingians, which raided his lands.
 Daniel's influence and his alliance with Polish duke Leszek the White made him a competitor to Vladimir IV of Kiev.
 After Leszek's assassination in 1228 Daniel and Vasylko allied with the deceased prince's brother Konrad of Masovia and campaigned together with him against Polish duke Władysław Spindleshanks.

 In 1230 Daniel was invited to take the throne of Halych for the second time and defeated Hungarian troops which besieged the city.
 However, the boyars once again plotted against the prince and helped Hungarian prince Andrew to recapture the city in 1232.
 In 1234 Daniel defeated Alexander Vsevolodovich, taking the Duchy of Belz.
 By 1238, he had defeated former Dobrzyń Knights at Drohiczyn (Dorohochyn), and regained most of Galicia, including the capital.
 While the Prussians were under pressure from the Teutonic Order, Daniel attempted to conquer their neighbours, the Yotvingians.